 PHA extraction technology owned by Bioextrax – a biotech firm based in Sweden – has given the go-ahead for a scaled-up evaluation project to an as yet undisclosed EU-based PHA producer.
-The latter has a 12-month window to validate the tech – a process which could trigger a commercial agreement for use of Bioextract's process within its own commercial production, and further licensing.
+The latter has a 12-month window to validate the tech – a process that could trigger a commercial agreement for the use of Bioextract's process within its own commercial production and further licensing.

-Bioextrax’s patent-pending PHA from sucrose conversion method is 100% biobased, chemical and solvent-free and works with all PHA-producing bacteria and PHA types, the firm says.
-The technology leaves a nutrient-rich solubilised non-PHA bacterial biomass as a co-product (20-50% weight of cell biomass) and enables more than 50% cost reduction compared to other PHA-producing methods.
+Bioextrax’s patent-pending PHA from sucrose conversion method is 100% biobased, chemical, and solvent-free and works with all PHA-producing bacteria and PHA types, the firm says.
+The technology leaves a nutrient-rich solubilized non-PHA bacterial biomass as a co-product (20-50% weight of cell biomass) and enables more than 50% cost reduction compared to other PHA-producing methods.

-A thermoplastic resin suitable for injection moulding, thermoforming and extrusion, Enmat Y1000 PHBV from Chinese firm TianAn Biologic has been certified as biodegradable in seawater – and passed home composting testing – by Austria-based certification body TÜV.
+A thermoplastic resin suitable for injection molding, thermoforming, and extrusion, Enmat Y1000 PHBV from Chinese firm TianAn Biologic has been certified as biodegradable in seawater – and passed home composting testing – by Austria-based certification body TÜV.

-Reportedly heat-resistant to 160ºC, it can be blended with biopolymers including PLA, starch-based polymers as well as synthetic biobased polyesters.
-Current output from TianAn Biologic’s Ningbo City facility is 2 ktpa.
+Reportedly heat-resistant to 160ºC, it can be blended with biopolymers including PLA, starch-based polymers as well and synthetic biobased polyesters.
+The current output from TianAn Biologic’s Ningbo City facility is 2 ktpa.

-The moves coincide with Ministry of Trade, Industry and Energy and Ministry of Environment support for increased use of recycled materials and biobased plastics.
+The moves coincide with the Ministry of Trade, Industry and Energy and the Ministry of Environment support for increased use of recycled materials and biobased plastics.

 In April 2022, South Korea’s CJ CheilJedang shipped the first batches of its PHA-based material from its 5ktpa capacity facility in Pasuruan, Indonesia.
 As reported in Tecnon OrbiChem’s May 2021 BioMaterials & Intermediates ChemFocus, the company co-developed compounded PLA and PHA resins with chemical and film company SKC.
 Intended as products both would market, CJ CheilJedang earmarked the product for its Happy Bean Tofu wrapping.

-The remaining question over the biodegradability of their co-developed product distils much of the discussion around this relatively new packaging solution.
-For companies keen to explore the options around sustainable and eco-friendly packaging, GO!PHA and partner Netherlands-based biotech firm Helian Polymers provides PHA samples for academic, research and development purposes at its
+The remaining question over the biodegradability of their co-developed product distills much of the discussion around this relatively new packaging solution.
+For companies keen to explore the options around sustainable and eco-friendly packaging, GO!PHA and partner Netherlands-based biotech firm Helian Polymers provide PHA samples for academic, research, and development purposes at its PHA Sample Shop.